-It’s as if one sets out a glass of pure water—at the prevailing air temperature—and adds ice cubes (cooling it down) until vapor condensation first appears on the outside—your cold wet glass of beer.
+It’s as if one sets out a glass of pure water—at the prevailing air temperature—and gradually adds ice cubes (slowly cooling it down) until vapor condensation first appears on the outside—your cold wet glass of beer.
 The temperature of the water (beer) at that precise point is called the dew point.

 On the chart horizontal lines of equal moisture content are parallel to—the “same” as— lines of constant dew point.
 And at 100.0 %RH (and only then) the air, the dew point, and the wet bulb temperatures are nearly the same.

 Now, for example, if it’s 90F/32C out and the weather service says the dew point is 75F/24C then following the 75F horizontal line rightward to its intersection with 90F vertical line shows a %RH of 60.0% (and—going leftward up the sloping line—a wet bulb of about 78F).